ricardotq182/SimplePracticeRCB/TASKS_CHECKLIST.md

 - Ensure the Status filter defaults to Incomplete and contains exactly three options (Incomplete, Complete, All).
 - Change the Status filter and confirm the task list updates dynamically.
 - Validate that the “Assigned to” drop-down displays the full list of users.
-- Verify the Sorting drop-down contains exactly four options and tasks are sorted correctly.
+- Verify the Sorting drop-down contains exactly four options and tasks are sorted correctly(Custom, Due Date, Date Created, Priority).
 - Create a task with "+ Add quick task" button

 # 🔄 5.
 Task List Display